CraigMB88/FA-Four-Corner-Player-Tracker/README.md

 Building this app provided direct, hands-on experience with:
 * **Scoping MVP:** Translating a personal workflow bottleneck into a minimalist, high-value feature set.
-* **AI Product Design:** Learning how to bound LLM outputs to prevent hallucinations and ensure advice remains aligned with recognized athletic frameworks (FA Four Corners).
+* **AI Product Design:** Learning how to bound LLM outputs to prevent hallucinations and ensure advice remains aligned with recognised athletic frameworks (FA Four Corners).
 * **Prompt Engineering:** Structuring system prompts to ensure the AI speaks in an encouraging, constructive, and professionally astute coaching tone.